hotpeppersec/cloudlab/docs/_source/01_setup.rst

 While the CI/CD Pipeline is often the primary focus of the DevSecOps engineer, other pipelines exist as well.
 For example, Data Engineers build and maintain Data Science pipelines for to get information into a data lake, or for Data Scientists to be able to create machine learning models from.

+*************
+Lab Exercises
+*************

+This book features a chapter to guide the reader through applying the information introduced between this one and that.
+You are encouraged to jump ahead, go back and re-read, do the parts you think you can use right away and skip that parts you don;t think you will ever use.
+Learning can be a non-linear experience and you are encouraged to "color outside the lines" to the extent you feel comfortable doing so.